sainipankaj1187/studentJobPortalTests/README.md

 Open the repo in IntelliJ
 Go to JobSearchPortal.xml and run it.
 First test method creates new jobListings by createAPI.
-Second test method searches for jobListings using a few filters.
+Second test method searches for jobListings by a few filters by using searchAPI.